Migration from 20230114/0.7.1 to 20230403/0.8.1

 TCP API

-The planned removal of the TCP API in future firmwares should not affect SDK users who communciate with the sensor only through SDK APIs, as we have already updated our code to use the HTTP API where it is available.
+The planned removal of the TCP API in future firmwares should not affect SDK users who communicate with the sensor only through SDK APIs, as we have already updated our code to use the HTTP API where it is available.

 LEGACY Profile